Polyjuice/polyjuice-include/README.md

 `starcounter-include-composition-saved` | *String* stored composition | Triggered once composition is saved `partial-changed`                       | *Object* `{value: storedComposition, path: 'partial.{compositionProvider}.Composition$'}` | Polymer notification protocol compliant event to notify about `partial.{compositionProvider}.Composition$` change, triggered once composition is saved.
 `view-model-changed`                       | *Object* `{value: storedComposition, path: 'viewModel.{compositionProvider}.Composition$'}` | Polymer notification protocol compliant event to notify about `partial.{compositionProvider}.Composition$` change, triggered once composition is saved.

+## Render-blocking links

+To mimic native behavior of markup for Declarative Shadow DOM and to avoid <abbr title="Flash Of Unstyled Content">FOUC</abbr> the element will "block rendering" until all `<link rel="stylesheet">`s are loaded or throw an error.
+You can opt-out by using the `async` attribute on your `<link>`.
+The blocked rendering is achieved by setting `visibility: hidden` on shadow host - `<strcounter-include>` element.

 ## Test suite